 Global Partnerships for Malaria Prevention and Control

 UNICEF plays a key role in global, regional and country malaria partnerships.
-UNICEF spends on average $1.8 billion every year on child survival programming, including funding for malaria control.
+In 2012, UNICEF spent US$1.57 billion on child survival programming , including funding for malaria control.
 Key partners funding malaria programming through UNICEF include the Global Fund, the US President’s Malaria Initiative (PMI), the World Bank, the UN Foundation, the Canadian International Development Assistance (CIDA), the UK Department for International Development (DfID), the Government of Japan and also through UNICEF’s national committees.

 UNICEF is a founding partner of the Roll Back Malaria partnership and is a key member of the RBM Board.
 The RBM partnership includes governments of countries affected by the disease, representatives of the private sector, research institutions, non-governmental organisations and others.

 UNICEF supports advocacy and partnership efforts by leveraging its own resources and results to ensure that women and children are placed at the centre of national and international development and funding agendas.
 UNICEF is partners with the Global Fund and WHO to ensure that malaria programmes benefit children and pregnant women, including supporting the procurement of LLINs, antimalarial medicines, specifically ACTs and diagnostics – especially rapid diagnostic tests (mRDTs).
-UNICEF is also a partner in the US President’s Malaria Initiative (PMI), which was established in June 2005 and pledged to increase funding of malaria prevention and treatment by more than $1.2 billion over five years.
+UNICEF is also a partner in the US President’s Malaria Initiative (PMI), which was established in June 2005 and pledged to increase funding of malaria prevention and treatment around 2.5 billion from fiscal years 2006 to 2012.